Makeover Fruit Pizza Recipe

 - 2. In a small saucepan, mix glaze ingredients until smooth; bring to a boil.
 Cook and stir until thickened, about 2 minutes.
 Cool slightly.

-- 3. In a small bowl, beat cream cheese, sugar and vanilla until smooth.
+- 3. In a bowl, beat cream cheese, sugar and vanilla until smooth.
 Spread over crust.
 Top with berries and mandarin oranges.
 Drizzle with glaze.
 Refrigerate until cold.
 Yield: 16 servings.

 Reviews for Makeover Fruit Pizza